italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 D. Optical fiber connecting the optical devices to optical pluggables.
 This carries the flow of photonic signal from the optical device to the coherent pluggables. {{building-blocks}} will discuss this in more details.

-The model presented in in {{data-model}} consolidates properties of coherent pluggable on interfaces (D) and (C) in {{figure-details-packet-optical-device}} where interface (D) provides the photonic/optical attributes and interface (C) provides the host/electrical attributes.
+The model presented in {{data-model}} consolidates properties of coherent pluggable on interfaces (D) and (C) in {{figure-details-packet-optical-device}} where interface (D) provides the photonic/optical attributes and interface (C) provides the host/electrical attributes.

 ~~~~
                   |---------------|